 Goal 3: Phase out sheltered work and subminimum wage

 Increasingly, federal policy is finding that sheltered work and payment of subminimum wage are not appropriate employment outcomes.
-For example, the Workforce Innovation and Opportunities Act (WIOA) places limits on the use of sheltered work and subminimum wage jobs for youth with disabilities.
+For example, the WIOA places limits on the use of sheltered work and subminimum wage jobs for youth with disabilities.
 The U.S. Department of Justice ruled that unnecessary segregation in sheltered workshops is considered discrimination under the Americans with Disabilities Act.
 Additionally, the new (CMS) Final “Settings Rule” for Medicaid waiver services requires states to transition from segregated day settings, such as sheltered workshops, to integrated community settings by March 2022.
 Consistent with these developments, the SCDD policy on sheltered work and subminimum wage calls for the phasing out of these services.

 Goal 3.1: California should commit to stop new placements of individuals with IDD in sheltered work